epigen/atacseq_pipeline/README.md

 - [Christoph Bock](https://github.com/chrbock)

 # Software
-This project wouldn't be possible without the following software
+This project wouldn't be possible without the following software and their dependencies:

 | Software       | Reference (DOI)                                   |
 | :------------: | :-----------------------------------------------: |